Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-The ability to do a CNOT with smooth qubit as control and rough qubit as target seems limited as all such gates commute.
+The ability to do a CNOT with a smooth qubit as control and a rough qubit as target qubit seems limited as all such gates commute.
 However one can use the one-bit teleportation circuits in Fig.~\ref{fig:onebit_tele} to convert a smooth qubit into a rough qubit and a rough qubit into a smooth qubit, using {\em only} CNOTs with smooth qubits as controls.
 We have already shown how to realize the other components in the one-bit teleportation circuit such as $M_{\overline{X}}$ and $M_{\overline{Z}}$.
-Thus by composing these circuits we can do a CNOT between smooth qubits alone (or rough qubits alone).
+Thus by composing these circuits we can do a CNOT between smooth qubits alone (or rough qubits alone).\\

-How is the braiding done in practice?
+How is the braiding done using elementary gate operations?
 The advantage of realizing topological gates in stabilizer codes (as opposed to braiding of Majorana fermions or non-Abelian anyons in quantum Hall systems) is that braiding can be realized by changing where we measure the parity checks, or {\em deforming the code}.
 For example, one can enlarge the hole in Fig.~\ref{fig:surhole} to include, say, 2 more plaquettes and 3 more qubits in the interior.
 We stop measuring those two plaquette checks and the star checks in the interior, modify the star boundary measurements and measure the qubits in the interior in the $X$-basis.
 The modified weight-3 boundary checks will have random $\pm 1$ eigenvalues as their previous eigenstates were perfectly entangled with the qubits in the interior.
 This corresponds to a high $Z$-error rate around the modified boundary.
-By repeating the measurement and solidifying the results one can correct these $Z$-errors, but of course we may partially complete a $\overline{Z}$-loop this way.
+By repeating the measurement to increase the confidence in their outcome one can correct these $Z$-errors, but of course we may partially complete a $\overline{Z}$-loop this way.
 The protection against a full $\overline{Z}$-loop around the hole is thus provided by {\em the part of the hole boundary which remains fixed}.